mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### 1- Time domain variables begin with "time":
 **Signal based on the body of the participant:**
-- timeBodyAccelerometer-mean-X, -Y, -Z and timeBodyAccelerometer-standardDeviation-X, -Y, -Z
+- timeBodyAccelerometerMeanX, Y, Z and timeBodyAccelerometerStandardDeviationX, Y, Z
-- timeBodyAccelerometerJerk-mean-X, -Y, -Z and timeBodyAccelerometerJerk-standardDeviation-X, -Y, -Z
+- timeBodyAccelerometerJerkMeanX, Y, Z and timeBodyAccelerometerJerkStandardDeviationX, Y, Z
-- timeBodyGyroscope-mean-X, -Y, -Z and timeBodyGyroscope-standardDeviation-X, -Y, -Z
+- timeBodyGyroscopeMeanX, Y, Z and timeBodyGyroscopeStandardDeviationX, Y, Z
-- timeBodyGyroscopeJerk-mean-X, -Y, -Z and timeBodyGyroscopeJerk-standardDeviation-X, -Y, -Z
+- timeBodyGyroscopeJerkMeanX, Y, Z and timeBodyGyroscopeJerkStandardDeviationX, Y, Z
-- timeBodyAccelerometerMagnitude-mean  and timeBodyAccelerometerMagnitude-standardDeviation
+- timeBodyAccelerometerMagnitudeMean and timeBodyAccelerometerMagnitudeStandardDeviation
-- timeBodyAccelerometerJerkMagnitude-mean and timeBodyAccelerometerJerkMagnitude-standardDeviation
+- timeBodyAccelerometerJerkMagnitudeMean and timeBodyAccelerometerJerkMagnitudeStandardDeviation
-- timeBodyGyroscopeMagnitude-mean and timeBodyGyroscopeMagnitude-standardDeviation
+- timeBodyGyroscopeMagnitudeMean and timeBodyGyroscopeMagnitudeStandardDeviation
-- timeBodyGyroscopeJerkMagnitude-mean and timeBodyGyroscopeJerkMagnitude-standardDeviation
+- timeBodyGyroscopeJerkMagnitudeMean and timeBodyGyroscopeJerkMagnitudeStandardDeviation

 **Signal based on the gravity**
-- timeGravityAccelerometer-mean-X, -Y, -Z  and  timeGravityAccelerometer-standardDeviation-X, -Y, -Z
+- timeGravityAccelerometerMeanX, Y, Z and timeGravityAccelerometerStandardDeviationX, Y, Z
-- timeGravityAccelerometerMagnitude-mean and timeGravityAccelerometerMagnitude-standardDeviation
+- timeGravityAccelerometerMagnitudeMean and timeGravityAccelerometerMagnitudeStandardDeviation

 #### 2- Frequency domain variables begin with "frequency":
-- frequencyBodyAccelerometer-mean-X, -Y, -Z and frequencyBodyAccelerometer-standardDeviation-X, -Y, -Z
+- frequencyBodyAccelerometerMeanX, Y, Z and frequencyBodyAccelerometerStandardDeviationX, Y, Z
-- frequencyBodyAccelerometerJerk-mean-X, -Y, -Z and frequencyBodyAccelerometerJerk-standardDeviation-X, -Y, -Z
+- frequencyBodyAccelerometerJerkMeanX, Y, Z and frequencyBodyAccelerometerJerkStandardDeviationX, Y, Z
-- frequencyBodyGyroscope-mean-X, -Y, -Z and frequencyBodyGyroscope-standardDeviation-X, -Y, -Z
+- frequencyBodyGyroscopeMeanX, Y, Z and frequencyBodyGyroscopeStandardDeviationX, Y, Z
-- frequencyBodyAccelerometer-meanFrequency-X, -Y, -Z
+- frequencyBodyAccelerometerMeanFrequencyX, Y, Z
-- frequencyBodyAccelerometerJerk-meanFrequency-X, -Y, -Z
+- frequencyBodyAccelerometerJerkMeanFrequencyX, Y, Z
-- frequencyBodyGyroscope-meanFrequency-X, -Y, -Z
+- frequencyBodyGyroscopeMeanFrequencyX, Y, Z
-- frequencyBodyAccelerometerMagnitude-mean and frequencyBodyAccelerometerMagnitude-standardDeviation
+- frequencyBodyAccelerometerMagnitudeMean and frequencyBodyAccelerometerMagnitudeStandardDeviation
-- frequencyBodyAccelerometerJerkMagnitude-mean and frequencyBodyAccelerometerJerkMagnitude-standardDeviation
+- frequencyBodyAccelerometerJerkMagnitudeMean and frequencyBodyAccelerometerJerkMagnitudeStandardDeviation
-- frequencyBodyGyroscopeMagnitude-mean and frequencyBodyGyroscopeMagnitude-standardDeviation
+- frequencyBodyGyroscopeMagnitudeMean and frequencyBodyGyroscopeMagnitudeStandardDeviation
-- frequencyBodyGyroscopeJerkMagnitude-mean and frequencyBodyGyroscopeJerkMagnitude-standardDeviation
+- frequencyBodyGyroscopeJerkMagnitudeMean and frequencyBodyGyroscopeJerkMagnitudeStandardDeviation
-- frequencyBodyAccelerometerMagnitude-meanFrequency
+- frequencyBodyAccelerometerMagnitudeMeanFrequency
-- frequencyBodyAccelerometerJerkMagnitude-meanFrequency
+- frequencyBodyAccelerometerJerkMagnitudeMeanFrequency
-- frequencyBodyGyroscopeMagnitude-meanFrequency
+- frequencyBodyGyroscopeMagnitudeMeanFrequency
-- frequencyBodyGyroscopeJerkMagniture-meanFrequency
+- frequencyBodyGyroscopeJerkMagnitureMeanFrequency

 ## 3. Transformation